 - In 2005, Disney, J. K. Rowling and Warner Bros. were in negotiations to create a Harry Potter theme park in Singapore.
 Around that time, then-Disney CEO Michael Eisner, who was the main architect of the negotiations, was fired and replaced with Bob Iger, who had little care for Harry Potter and significantly downsized the project to just a single ride, where guests could shoot at screens with interactive wands.
 Naturally, Rowling rejected Disney's plans and the negotiations broke down.
 Warner and Rowling eventually got better treatment when they went to Universal Studios, who proceeded to create The Wizarding World of Harry Potter, which became a major threat for Disney's place in the Orlando theme park market in the years that followed.

 - Played with by AMC regarding Knoxville-based Windsor Square 7, a Cinemark acquisition inherited from Carmike.
-The cinema has not once been renovated since the Cinemark days, meaning the very '80s color scheme of the interiors remains to this day, but, proving Tropes Are Not Bad, the now-dated, tacky, and shabby interior look has been taking on a "vintage" appeal for having had to be put up with by more modern moviegoers for a long while.
+The cinema has not once been renovated since the Cinemark days (with the possible exception of removing all references to Front Row Joe in order to avoid paying royalties to a competing theater chain), meaning the very '80s color scheme of the interiors remains to this day, but, proving Tropes Are Not Bad, the now-dated, tacky, and shabby interior look has been taking on a "vintage" appeal for having had to be put up with by more modern moviegoers for a long while.

 - Jumbo Pictures, producer of many fine Nickelodeon and Disney cartoons and shows, can be said to have been screwed by both Disney and Nickelodeon.
 The company started out producing Slice of Life puppet shows like Gullah Gullah Island and Allegra's Window, and animated shows like Doug for Nickelodeon.
 However Nickelodeon started showing less interest in educational values and more towards generic slapstick as time went on, and Jumbo's terms with Nick started degrading.
 Disney then made them dump Nick and subsequently bought them over.
 So far so good, right?
 After Disney's version of Doug, Jojos Circus and PB&J Otter, Disney went against their wishes and used some of their characters in a music video that aired on multiple children's channels entitled "We Are Family: A Musical Message for All".
 They've broke up with Disney and renamed themselves Cartoon Pizza, although their only success since then was Pinky Dinky Doo, done in partnership with Sesame Workshop.